nawabahmadreshi/documentation/pages/third-party-integrations/remote-deep-links.md

 {% if page.overview %}

 {% protip %}
 This premium functionality is available to customers upon request.
-Please contact your Branch Account Manager or support@branch.io to enable remote deep links.
+Please contact your Branch Account Manager or the (Integrations team)[https://support.branch.io/support/tickets/new] to enable remote deep links.
 {% endprotip %}

 Remote Deep Links are special Branch links designed for use in enterprise marketing campaigns.
 They have the benefits of regular Branch links, but are simple to create from a web URL without hitting the Branch link creation API, hit a specially monitored endpoint, have UTM tag mapping, and have security parameters built in.